steqeq/0000/docs/understand/using_gpu_sanitizer.md

 WRITE of size 4 in workgroup id (10,0,0)

-the rocgdb command needed would be
+the rocgdb command needed is,

     (gdb) break __asan_report_store4